 Special educational needs at school

-The Special Educational Needs (SEN) Code of Practice sets out three levels of provision for SEN at school:
+The Special Educational Needs (SEN) Code of Practice sets out school responsibilities for provision for SEN support - here's our guide

-"The IEP should identify your child’s specific weaknesses, state what will be done to provide additional support to overcome these weaknesses and set goals for improvement.
-Her improvement against these goals should be measured at least once a term and if there is little or no improvement then you should ask that she's placed on a higher level of SEN support (which may eventually lead to an assessment for the need for a Statement)."
-WetAugust
+- "An initial plan should identify your child’s specific weaknesses, state what will be done to provide additional support to overcome these weaknesses and set goals for improvement.
+Her improvement against these goals should be measured at least once a term and if there is little or no improvement then you should ask that she's placed on a higher level of SEN support (which may eventually lead to an assessment for the need for an EHC statement)."

 Liked this?
 Then you'll probably like these: